-How can we ever repay Stacie, Jeana, Kim A, Lisa, Ginger and Kimberly C for the rides and the errands and the comfort they provided you in spending time with you?
+How can we ever repay Stacie, Jeana, Kim, Lisa, Ginger and Kimberly for the rides and the errands and the comfort they provided in spending time with you?

 My mom cries every time she thinks of you.
-I fixed up the photo she says is her favorite of the two of you.
+I fixed up the photo she says is her favorite of the two of you that was taken at one of her birthday celebrations.
 She misses you very much, and this past Thanksgiving and Christmas were tough on her not seeing you here.

-If you can, go see Dexter.
+Go see Dexter.
+He was the best pet ever.
 He loved you so much.

 We savored twenty-two years unitedly; raising dogs and cats, taking road trips and disco dancing on Saturday nights.
 I genuinely believe that we do not meet people by accident.
+I said it before.
+You saved me.
 I will spend my life looking for you in others.
 I will never forget you.

 Say hello to Montgomery, Avery and Shelby.
 Tell them Daddy misses them very much.